mandober/debrief.math/450-category-theory/01-fundamentals/05-category.md

 # Category

-A category, `𝒞`, consists of these components:
+A category, `𝒞`, consists of these components and axioms:
-- collection of objects, `Obj(𝒞)`, merely the anchors for the arrows
+- collection of objects, Obj(𝒞), merely anchors for the arrows
-- collection of arrows, `Arr(𝒞)`, the true elements of a category
+- collection of arrows, Arr(𝒞), the true elements of a category
-- binary operation of composition of arrows, `∘`
+- one binary operation, composition of arrows, denoted by `∘`
-- axiom of *identity*, id element wrt composition, each object has id arrow
+- axiom of identity (id element wrt composition, each object has id arrow)
-- axiom of *associativity* wrt the arrow composition
+- axiom of associativity (wrt the arrow composition)
-- axiom of *transitive closure*
+- axiom of transitive closure

 ## Components